 You can convert your documents to various formats online.

 Quick tip: Between the two, pdf is slightly better than doc.
 This allows the formatting to remain unchanged.
 But in case the organization has specified a particular format, stick to that.

 A suitable example would be:

 Your resume will be downloaded into a folder containing hundreds of other resumes.
-A file name like 'new document' or 'resume' is a recipe for disaster.
+A resume file name like 'new document' or 'resume' is a recipe for disaster.

 This helps you assess the readability of the mail.
-You can see for yourself how catchy the email looks, and if there are changes which are required to make it look better.
+You can see for yourself how the email looks, and if there are changes which are required to make it look better.